danvet/danvet.github.io/_posts/2018-02-02-lca-sydney.md

 uncomfortable, but necessary discussion.
 I don't think it's time yet to give up on this project, even if it will take years.

-Without further ado [the recording of my talk "Burning Down the Castle is on youtueb"](https://www.youtube.com/watch?v=BB0luXmuo3g&t=90s).
+Without further ado [the recording of my talk "Burning Down the Castle" is on youtube](https://www.youtube.com/watch?v=BB0luXmuo3g&t=90s).
 For those who prefer reading, LWN has you covered with ["Too many lords, not enough stewards"](https://lwn.net/Articles/745817/).
 I think Jake Edge and Jon Corbet have done an excellent job in capturing my talk in a balanced fashion.
 I have